eProsima/Fast-DDS/UPGRADING.md

 ### Security
 Refactor the SecureHelloWorld example with the current new example format.
-A security folder created in examples with a modified version of hello world, supporting security plugins.

 ### RTPS Entities
 Refactor the rtps/Registered example with the current new example format.
 This RTPS example demonstrates a basic RTPS deployment.
 The main change is that serialization and deserialization are done with overload methods from fastcdr.